I am a storyteller.

 When I am not dozing off from lack of sleep, I can be contacted on:

-The opinions expressed on this site and mine and mine alone.
+The opinions expressed on this site are mine and mine alone.

 My enthusiasm, work ethic, energy and desire to motivate and empower others results in a collaborative environment in which hard work turns into results